saponace/alis/README.md

 ```

 The system will reboot into the fresh install.

+### Manually finalize configuration of the system
+Log in as the user, and follow instructions in the file `~/alis/manual-configuration-instructions.txt`.

+This file can then safely be removed.

 ### Note
 All the configs are stored in the editable file ./alis.config